ydataai/ydata-profiling/docsrc/source/pages/getting_started/installation.rst

 .. hint::

         Don't forget to specify the ``conda-forge`` channel.
-Omitting it won't result in an error, as an outdated package lives on the ``main`` channel and will be installed.
-See `Frequent issues <Support.rst#frequent-issues>`_ for details.
+Omitting it **will not** lead to an error, as an outdated package lives on the ``main`` channel and will be installed.
+See :doc:`../support_contrib/common_issues` for details.

 Widgets in Jupyter Notebook/Lab
 -------------------------------

-For the Jupyter widgets extension to work (used for progress bars and the interactive widget-based report), you might need to activate the corresponding extensions.
+For the Jupyter widgets extension (used for progress bars and the interactive widget-based report) to work, you might need to install and activate the corresponding extensions.
 This can be done via ``pip``:

 .. code-block::